An Overview of Survey Use

 Survey research refers to any study or evaluation that uses a survey as its primary data collection method.

 The results from a survey may be used to gain insights about a specific group of individuals, but they also can be used to make generalizations about the population the sample comes from.
-The degree of validity of the generalizations being made depends on the sampling methods used and the response rate.
-Basically, the sample must be a representative sample, meaning those responding to the survey are a reasonable representation of the population targeted in the study.
+The degree to which the generalizations are valid depends on the sampling methods used and the response rate.
+In order for the results to be generalizable, the sample must be a representative sample, meaning those responding to the survey are a reasonable representation of the population targeted in the study.

 Understandably, critics of survey research point out these limitations as a reason to question the results of many studies.
 But with any assessment tool, there will be measurement error.
 Proponents of survey research point out that having a reasonable estimate, even if not perfect, is often better than having no data at all.
 However, when conducting survey research you must recognize, attend to, and address threats to validity by designing and creating good surveys.